I’m rather excited. I’m growing raspberries. Never done it before.

 Thought I’d look back, as one does in early January, and think about what I’ve achieved – in allotment terms – over the last 12 months.
 The startling, but not unexpected answer: not a lot.

-One thing, I guess, that IS different: the patch of new land I acquired in Jan 2009 has finally been brought fully under cultivation.
-Got a row of asparagus planted in it (just visible here towards the back), plus the new globe artichokes.
+One thing, I guess, that IS different: the patch of new land I acquired in Jan 2009 has finally been brought fully under cultivation. (just visible here towards the back), plus the new globe artichokes.
 Also dug it all over during the Christmas break so it can be properly planted in April.

 Just one question: Planted with what?
 I had planned to bung in some raspberries, but I’m guessing it’s too late for that now… or is it?